Josh Hoyer & Soul Colossal

 Josh Hoyer & Soul Colossal is a six-piece American soul/funk/R&B band, based out of Lincoln, Nebraska, United States.
-The band is led by Josh Hoyer on keyboards/vocals, with Benjamin Kushner on guitar, Blake DeForest on Trumpet, James Cuato on Saxophone, Harrison ElDorado on drums, and Stephen Cantarero on bass.
+The band is led by Josh Hoyer on keyboards/vocals, with Myles Jasnowkis, Blake DeForest on Trumpet, James Cuato on Saxophone, Harrison ElDorado on drums, and Mike Keeling on bass.
+Benjamin Kushner, the guitarist, died in 2024 of cancer.
 The band has played 125+ shows a year in the United States since 2015, along with two headlining European tours in 2017 and 2018 and a Spanish Tour in 2021.

 History

 Hoyer formed Josh Hoyer & Soul Colossal in 2012 Lincoln, Nebraska.
 Hoyer, DeForest, Kushner, Cantarero, Cuato, and ElDorado are all native Nebraskans.
 Before Josh Hoyer & Soul Colossal, Hoyer had fronted the band Son of 76 & The Watchmen, and Electric Soul Method.
 Josh Hoyer & Soul Colossal were named 2018 Artist of the Year by the Omaha Entertainment and Arts awards.